Johan Zoffany: Critical legacy

 In 2011 Mary Webster published her long-awaited and splendidly produced monograph on the artist: Johan Zoffany 1733–1810 (Yale University Press).
-In 2011–12 the Yale Center for British Art and the Royal Academy, London, showed an exhibition Johan Zoffany, RA: Society Observed, curated by Martin Postle, with Gillian Forrester and MaryAnne Stevens, with a catalogue of the same name, edited by Martin Postle and including much original research.
+In 2011–12 the Yale Center for British Art and the Royal Academy, London, showed an exhibition Johan Zoffany, RA: Society Observed, curated by Martin Postle, with Gillian Forrester and MaryAnne Stevens, with a catalogue of the same name, edited by Postle and including much original research.
 For a review of this and Mary Webster's biography, see Edward Chaney, "Intentional Phallacies", The Art Newspaper, no. 234, April 2012, p.
 71.

 A 2014 book by David Wilson describes Zoffany's relationship with Robert Sayer (1725–94).
 A leading publisher and seller of prints, maps and maritime charts in Georgian Britain, based in Fleet Street, London, Sayer organised the engraving of paintings by some leading artists of the day, most importantly Zoffany, and sold prints from the engravings.
 In this way he helped to secure Zoffany's international reputation.
 Sayer and the artist became longstanding friends as well as business associates.
-In 1781 Zoffany painted Robert Sayer in an important ‘conversation piece’.
+In 1781 Zoffany painted Robert Sayer in an important 'conversation piece'.
 The Sayer Family of Richmond depicts Robert Sayer, his son, James, from his first marriage, and his second wife, Alice Longfield (née Tilson).

 Behind the family group is the substantial villa on Richmond Hill overlooking the River Thames, built for Sayer between 1777 and 1780 to the designs of William Eves, a little known architect and property developer.
 On Sayer's death in 1794 the house was to become the residence of a future king of Great Britain.